This blog may contain affiliate links. Read our disclosure policy for more info.

 Unlike most travelers, I spent an entire month in Lima.
-In that time, I was able to try a huge range of Lima tours and day trips and see what I liked and well, what I didn’t.
+In that time, I was able to try a huge range of tours in Lima as well as day trips to see what I liked, and well, what I didn’t.
 In this blog, I’ll share with you my top 15 day tours in Lima so you can narrow down which Lima tours will suit you best!

-1. Palomino Islands And Swimming with the Sea Lions
+1. Palomino Islands and swimming with Sea Lions

 This is one of my personal favorite day tours in Lima!
-I absolutely loved this Lima tour simply because it was so different than anything else the city has to offer – an incredible wildlife encounter right from the city!
+I absolutely loved this tour simply because it was so different than anything else that Lima has to offer – an incredible wildlife encounter right in the city!